This page provides an overview of wildcards in AppDynamics.

 A metric path is a pipe-delineated path to a specific metric.
-In the AppDynamics UI, hover over a metric in the metric browser to get the full metric path.
-Right-click on the metric to view Copy Full Path option.
+In the Controller UI, hover over a metric in the metric browser to get the full metric path.
+Right-click on the metric to view the Copy Full Path option.

 To define the relative metric path, truncate the leftmost part of the full metric path.

 Use the category in the Metric Selection window as the first segment of the relative metric path, truncating everything from the full metric path that comes before that segment.
-In the example below the first segment would be Agent or Hardware Resources or JVM or CLR.
+In the example, the first segment would be Agent, Hardware Resources, JVM, or CLR.

 As per the preceding example, the full metric path copied from the Metric Browser is Application Infrastructure Performance|ECommerce Server|Hardware Resources|Disks|dev-dm-1|% CPU Time.